CLOSURES MAY BE POSSIBLE, DUE TO INCLEMENT WEATHER.

 While visiting the Monument Valley, the 17-mile loop road has reopened.
-Currently, with the Winter hours in effect we want all travelers to know that all entry is based on “First come, First served” entry.
+Currently, with the Winter hours in effect we want all travelers to know that the loop drive has very rough terrain and you enter at your own risk.
 We do not accept motorcycles into the loop drive, due to the rough terrain and deep sand dunes in the area.
-We ask that travelers prepared for long wait times and inclement weather during the peak season.
+We ask that travelers prepared for inclement weather during the season.
 Please obey all signs, stay on designated route; stay hydrated and stay safe.
 The safety of our public is our utmost importance, we ask that you stay on designated roads.

 Welcome to the Navajo Nation’s Monument Valley Navajo Tribal Park.
 You are experiencing one of the most majestic – and most photographed – points on earth.
 This great valley boasts sandstone masterpieces that tower at heights of 400 to 1,000 feet, framed by scenic clouds casting shadows that graciously roam the desert floor.
 The angle of the sun accents these graceful formations, providing scenery that is simply spellbinding.

 The landscape overwhelms, not just by its beauty but also by its size.
 The fragile pinnacles of rock are surrounded by miles of mesas and buttes, shrubs and trees, and windblown sand, all comprising the magnificent colors of the valley.
 All of this harmoniously combines to make Monument Valley a truly wondrous experience.
 Enjoy this beautiful land.
 While on your travel stop and take a look at some of our vendors on the loop road.
 Our Navajo vendors have beautiful hand crafted jewelry and more.
 You can buy direct from the artisan, which makes your travel experience so much more to have a momentous keepsake with you while at home.